Vasily Dolgorukov-Krymsky: Biography

-Vasily Mikhailovich was the son of senator and governor of Siberia Prince Mikhail Vladimirovich Dolgorukov from his marriage to Princess Yevdokiya Yurievna Odoyevskaya.
+Vasily Mikhailovich was the son of senator and governor of Prince Mikhail Vladimirovich Dolgorukov from his marriage to Princess Yevdokiya Yurievna Odoyevskaya.
 His childhood was marked by the disgrace and imprisonment of his uncle Vasily Vladimirovich Dolgorukov under the reign of Empress Anna Ioannovna, which affected the entire family.
 Vasily Mikhailovich was inducted into the military as a private in 1735 at the age of 13, where he gained his first combat experience fighting under Field Marshal Burkhard Christoph von Münnich in the Crimea.
 He would distinguish himself at the Siege of Perekop.
 Before the storming of the fortress, Münnich promised that the first soldier to ascend the fortifications alive would be promoted to officer.
 Young Dolgorukov would prove to be that soldier, and was given the rank of poruchik.

 When Anna had ascended the throne, she had ordered that no one from the Dolgorukov family be granted officer rank in the military, that they could only be allowed in the enlisted ranks.
 According to research by Valentin Pikul, Münnich reported the events of the siege to the Empress in person, including his act of promoting Vasily.
 Anna simply replied to her general, "Do not take away my sword from this suckling", and so Vasily Mikhailovich became the only member of his entire noble clan to be exempted from the ban during her ten-year reign.

 Under the rule of Elizabeth Petrovna, Dolgorukov would find himself promoted rapidly through the ranks.
 In 1741 he would be made a captain, and by 1745 would be a lieutenant-colonel and adjutant to his now rehabilitated uncle Vasily Vladamirovich, who had been appointed president of the Collegium of War, the body that oversaw the entire Imperial Army.
 In 1747 he was made a full colonel and given command over his own regiment, the Tobolsk Infantry.
 According to the recollections of Prince Yakov Shakhovskoy, which he cited from his personal notes, Dolgorukov conspicuously studied from his fellow commanders to improve his knowledge of military affairs.

+He made a great contribution to the preparation of the "opening" of Moscow Governorate according to the provisions of the reforms of governorates in 1775 in accordance with the decree of Empress Catherine II.
+He won the respect of Muscovites due to his honesty and availability for appeals.
+The correspondence of Catherine II with Dolgorukov-Krymsky for 1780–82 (25 letters) has survived.